This guide gives a summary of what schools should expect and what they need to do as part of an Ofsted inspection.

 Schools judged good or outstanding

 A school judged good or outstanding at its most recent inspection will normally receive an inspection approximately every 4 years, to confirm that the school remains good or outstanding.
-We call this a section 8 inspection of a good or outstanding school.
-We do not give graded judgements on a section 8 inspection of a good or outstanding school.
+We call this an ungraded inspection, and it is carried out under section 8 of the Education Act 2005.
+We do not give graded judgements on an ungraded inspection.
 However, if we find some evidence that a school would now be better than it was, or that standards may be declining, we will carry out a full inspection with graded judgements.
-We call this a section 5 inspection.
-Usually this is within 1 to 2 years of the date of the section 8 inspection, but if we have serious concerns about a school, for example in relation to safeguarding, we will ‘convert’ the section 8 inspection to a section 5 inspection immediately.
+We call this a graded inspection, and it is carried out under section 5 of the Education Act.
+Usually this is within 1 to 2 years of the date of the ungraded inspection, but if we have serious concerns about a school, for example in relation to safeguarding, we will deem the ungraded inspection a graded inspection immediately.